Self-employed or in the gig economy? A mortgage isn’t beyond your reach.

 It’s something that’s likely to become more necessary as the UK navigates the rising cost of living; research across various freelance platforms has already revealed that a large number of Brits are undertaking multiple jobs to top up their wages amid rising overheads.

-This shift in working trends has led to calls for greater flexibility to ensure that mainstream lenders’ self-employed criteria reflects the current situation.
+This shift in working trends has led to calls for greater flexibility in the lending market, as many self-employed are precluded from accessing funds they need.

 Self-employed mortgage requirements

-According to our research*, 84% of self-employed people would need to borrow money to make their property ambitions happen.
-And yet, more than half believe their chances of buying or renovating a property could be out of reach because they expect to get turned down for a mortgage.
+Many self-employed people need to borrow money to make their property ambitions happen.
+However, a growing number believe that their chances of buying or renovating a property could be out of reach because they expect to get turned down for a mortgage, simply because of their job status and irregular income.

-Being self-employed does understandably make applying for a mortgage more difficult; they have no employer to vouch for them, and proving their earnings and affordability to some mainstream lenders can be tricky.
-This is particularly true if they haven’t been self-employed for more than two years (which accounted for 29% of our survey respondents).
+Being self-employed can make applying for a mortgage or loan more difficult; they have no employer to vouch for them, and proving their earnings and affordability to some mainstream lenders can be tricky.
+This is particularly true if they haven’t been self-employed for more than two years.

 However, self-employed borrowers could be pulling the plug on their property dreams too quickly simply because they don’t know where to look.